ubahl/Distributed-Training/README.md

 By Uma Bahl and Ryan Friberg

 ## Summary
 With model sizes increasing, training times have increased as well.
-We explore different methods for Distributed Training for two transformer-based models: BERT and ViT.
+We explore different methods of Distributed Training for two transformer-based models: BERT and ViT.

 ## Requirements
 `torch`, `torchvision`, `datasets`, `transformers`, `nvidia_ml_py3`